AlexsLemonade/OpenScPCA-analysis/analyses/hello-R/README.md

 ## Software requirements

-This module runs in R, with packages managed by renv.
+This module runs in R, with packages managed by `renv`.

 Before running the analysis script, open an R session in the analysis module directory and run `renv::restore()` to install the required packages.
 All packages required are listed in the `renv.lock` file.